VET FEE-HELP Opt-In FAQs

-The Department is coordinating all communications regarding this change.
+The Department of Education is coordinating all communications regarding this change.
 If you have any concerns regarding the timing of this communication, please contact the Department of Education.

 What if I have never enrolled in a Diploma course?

-If you have received a letter but were not aware that you had been enrolled in a Diploma course, contact the department via the enquiry form here.
+If you have received a letter but were not aware that you had been enrolled in a Diploma course, contact the Department of Education via the enquiry form here.

 If I opt-out, does it mean I don’t have to pay for my course?

-No, you are only choosing to opt-in or opt-out of VET FEE-HELP as a way of paying for the course, you are not withdrawing from the course itself.
+No, you are only choosing to opt-in or opt-out of VET FEE-HELP as a way of paying for the course.

-What happens if my last census date falls after the March VET FEE-HELP cut off, and my course is not of the VET Student Loan list?
+What happens if my last census date falls after the March VET FEE-HELP cut off, and my course is not on the VET Student Loan list?